Adobe Inc. [ADBE] stock Upgrade by BMO Capital Markets analyst, price target now $570

 Adobe plans to expand Firefly user interface localization to over 20 languages, with versions in French, German, Japanese, Spanish and Brazilian Portuguese available today.

-Over the last 12 months, ADBE stock rose by 37.74%.
-The one-year Adobe Inc. stock forecast points to a potential upside of 3.68.
-The average equity rating for ADBE stock is currently 2.20, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of 58.15 percent and weekly performance of 5.45 percent.
+The stock has been moved at 54.55 percent over the last six months.
+The stock has performed 8.42 percent around the most recent 30 days and changed 40.83 percent over the most recent 3-months.

-The market cap for the stock reached $233.84 billion, with 458.00 million shares outstanding and 451.44 million shares in the current float.
-Compared to the average trading volume of 3.81M shares, ADBE stock reached a trading volume of 3045986 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.85M shares, ADBE reached to a volume of 4091442 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Adobe Inc. [ADBE]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ADBE shares is $537.04 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ADBE stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.